Fernando Alvarado Tezozómoc

 Hernando (de) Alvarado Tezozómoc was a colonial Nahua noble.
 He was a son of Diego de Alvarado Huanitzin (governor of Tenochtitlan) and Francisca de Moctezuma (a daughter of Moctezuma II).
 Tezozómoc worked as an interpreter for the Real Audiencia.
+He was also a very important chronicler, pertaining to a group of mestizo chroniclers with Fernando de Alva Cortés Ixtlilxóchitl, Diego Muñoz Camargo and Chimalpahin.
 Today he is known for the Crónica Mexicayotl, a Nahuatl history.

-Importance

-Fernando de Alvarado Tezozómoc was also a very important chronicler, pertaining to a group of mestizo chroniclers with Fernando de Alva Cortés Ixtlilxóchitl, Diego Muñoz Camargo and Chimalpahin.